Tax Deductions for Landlord Responsibilities

 Property Taxes

-A landlord may deduct state and local property taxes paid on a rental for the current year.
+A landlord may deduct state and local real estate taxes paid on a rental for the current year.
 Prepaid taxes are only deductible in the year in which they are due.

 Employees and Contractors

 A landlord can deduct wages and compensation paid to independent contractors and employees to perform services related to the rental business.
-This includes payments made to property management companies or contractors hired to perform maintenance work.
-Expenses related to free lodging provided to on-site resident managers may qualify as well.
+This includes:

 Professional Services Fees